Del Mar

 The Strand East and What It Says About Columbus Dining Now

-Columbus has spent the better part of a decade quietly expanding past its Midwestern comfort zone.
-The city that once defined itself by Thurman's Café burger portions and Jeni's Splendid Ice Creams queues now accommodates a more varied dining geography, one where seafood-forward concepts, tasting formats, and refined sourcing conversations sit alongside the city's long-established comfort-food identity.
-Del Mar, addressed at 4089 The Strand East, arrives in that context.
+Del Mar is a restaurant in Columbus, Ohio, serving Coastal Mediterranean cuisine at 4089 The Strand E. The city that once defined itself by Thurman's Café burger portions and Jeni's Splendid Ice Creams queues now accommodates a more varied dining geography, one where seafood-forward concepts, tasting formats, and refined sourcing conversations sit alongside the city's long-established comfort-food identity.
+Del Mar, addressed at 4089 The Strand E, arrives in that context.
 The Strand East corridor has attracted dining investment in part because of its mixed-use walkability and its distance from the denser Short North concentration where many Columbus openings default.
 That spatial choice is itself an editorial statement: venues that plant flags away from the obvious cluster are either reaching for a destination-dining identity or banking on neighborhood loyalty.
 Del Mar appears to be reaching for both.

 A Meal That Builds: The Progressive Architecture of Seafood Service